 Things to do in Katowice – indoor attractions

 If the weather isn’t very favourable, check the places below – I like to spend rainy afternoons there 🙂

 Escape Rooms: here is the ranking of the best rooms in the city

 Trampoline Park Jump City

-Billiard, snooker and bowling in Garage Club
+Billiard, snooker and bowling at Garage Club

 Korez Theatre – that’s for Polish speakers obviously 🙂 But it’s the best theatre I know, all plays are great – funny but also thought-provoking.
-Check Polish version of this post for more info 🙂
+Check the Polish version of this post for more info 🙂

 Where to stay in Katowice?